kalu-o/mLEARn/papers/paper.md

 # Statement of Need

 There are currently available popular deep learning frameworks such as MXNet [@mxnet], Caffe [@caffe] and TensorFlow [@tensorflow].
-Students often used these as off-the-shelf machine learning tools and have little or no control over the codes.
+Students often use these as off-the-shelf machine learning tools and have little or no control over the codes.
 One of the reasons for this is because the codes are advanced and production ready. ``mLEARn`` addresses these as it can be used as an off-the-shelf machine learning tool.
 Furthermore, the coding style makes it easier to apply what was learnt in machine learning/C++ courses and extend the functionalities.
 These make it easier to understand machine learning algorithms from first principle and extend state-of-the-art.

 # Architecture of mLEARn